 To send SMS messages using an Alphanumeric Sender ID, use the desired ID for the ’From’ parameter in your API requests.
-For examples how this looks in code, please see Changing the sender ID for sending SMS messages.
+For examples of how this looks in code, please see Changing the sender ID for sending SMS messages.

 This feature is only available for upgraded (paid) Twilio accounts sending messages to supported countries.
-Some supported countries may have additional requirements like going through a pre-registration process (see which countries require pre-registration) or only allowing messages that are transactional in nature (one-time passwords, account notifications) to be sent using an Alphanumeric Sender ID.
+Some supported countries have additional requirements like going through a pre-registration process (see which countries require pre-registration) or only allowing messages that are transactional in nature (one-time passwords, account notifications) to be sent using an Alphanumeric Sender ID.

 Alphanumeric Sender ID messages sent to an unsupported country will fail with an HTTP 400 error response from Twilio.
 In this case, we recommend that you fallback to a Twilio international mobile number.